DeepWok/mase-docker/README.md

 The docker container used to run MASE.

-The deps are in deepwok/mase
+The deps are in `setup.py` of deepwok/mase